fllinas/FLB_Portfolio/README.md

 ## Project 2
-Condensing capacity increase on an industrial refrigeration system
+**Condensing capacity increase on an industrial refrigeration system**

 ##### Objective:
 The objective of this project is to detect the necessity of a condensation capacity increase for an compressed NH3 refrigeration system whilst estimating the potential savings that could be achieved on installing different sizes.
+An analysis and further simulation is done on Python to carry out the task.

 ##### Actual state of the system: